gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 15 Activate the Cluster

-when the cluster is activate, user will see:
+when the cluster is activate, user will see things numbered in Figure 16 and also listed below:
 #.
 Green dot means the cluster is active, pointed by red-arrow 1.
 #.
 Green dot means the cluster is active, pointed by red-arrow 2.
 #.
 Green button means the cluster is active, pointed by red-arrow 3.